-We anticipate enrolling 10-12 students for each cohort at roughly 9 credits each term yielding approximately 90-108 FTE for Fall 2017.
+We anticipate enrolling 10-12 students for each cohort at roughly nine credits each term, yielding approximately 90-108 FTE for Fall 2017.

 b.
-Expected degrees/certificates produced over the next five years.
+Expected degrees/certificates produced over the next five years:

-We anticipate conferring approximately 50 - 60 degrees (cumulatively) by the fifth year.
+We anticipate conferring approximately 40 - 60 degrees (cumulatively) by the fifth year.
 To minimize attrition in the program, we will work closely with students to provide mentoring and financial support.

 c.
-Characteristics of students to be served - We anticipate all of the following: resident/nonresident/international/ traditional/ nontraditional and full-time.
+Characteristics of students to be served:

+We anticipate all enrollment of resident/nonresident/international/ traditional/ nontraditional and fulltime students.

 d.
-Evidence of market demand.
+Evidence of market demand: